 - Stop treading water.
 Often, when we take on too much, we can’t do anything with 100% effort.
 Providing your loved one with professional care at home can help you feel like you no longer have to tread water at work, in your relationships, and in your family life.
 A private caregiver can help you get your own life back on track, which will ultimately allow you to provide better care and emotional support to your aging loved one.

 Many people think that hiring a private caregiver has to be a full-time commitment, but even hiring someone for just 16 hours per week can have a positive impact on your life and help to prevent caregiver burnout.

 Tandem Provides Care You Can Trust

 If you feel as though you could use some respite from full-time caregiving duties of a loved one, Tandem can help.
 To discuss the best care plan for you and your loved one, call our dedicated Senior Care Specialists at 1-800-370-3377.
-And if you’re not exactly sure what type of care you might need, rest assured that we will help you figure it out.
+And if you’re not exactly sure what type of care you might need, our Care Team will develop an individualized Care Plan for you.
 When you join the Tandem family, you no longer have to navigate the world of caregiving on your own.